Aviortheking/code-stats-vscode/README.md

 This is a Visual Studio Code extension to send updates to [https://codestats.net](https://codestats.net)

+## NOTICE

+I had to publish the latest version under a new publisher account.
+This means that if you have the old version installed you won't get an update for it.
+You have to uninstall the 1.0.8 or older version and install the new one from the new publisher name 'riussi' from https://marketplace.visualstudio.com/items?itemName=riussi.code-stats-vscode

 ## Features

 This extension tracks the amount of changes you make to your files and sends out pulses to [https://codestats.net/api-docs#pulse](https://codestats.net/api-docs#pulse) to track your XP.